 Some fruits like strawberries and mango can be absurdly expensive, but when you do buy it, it is a fresh and sweet treat.
 Unlike in America where we can always get whatever fruit we wish year round, the flavor is a hit or miss.
 When I bought fruit in Okinawa, I could always expect it to be perfectly presented and beautiful with an amazing taste to accompany it.
 If you’re a fan of apples, they’re always sweet and bigger than your fist.
 The food is always in season and always a delight to eat.

+Okinawa will forever have a special place in my heart.
+No place on Earth has ever captured my heart the way the outer islands and the sound of the eisa did.
 Has anyone been to Japan or Okinawa and experienced these amazing things?
 I hope you all get a chance to enjoy some of the amazing experiences I did!